leandroalbero/powerflow-simulator/README.md

 increases the maximum power of the battery system from 2kW to 5kW.
 Or what happens when export limit is changed...

 ## Simulation vs Ground Truth
-Inputs of the simulation are solar power and house load.
+Inputs of the simulation are solar power and house load, outputs are battery SoC (kWh), import/export grid (kW).
 Simulation granularity is 1 minute, and the scenario is force charging the battery at night.

 Estimated metrics are also almost spot on when compared with Home Assistant's energy dashboard.
 Some discrepancies might arise because we are not simulating battery behavior in detail, but rather a simplified model.
 End to end efficiency of solar panels, battery, and inverter isn't modeled, but rather a simplified model.